 But seek first the kingdom of God and his righteousness, and all these things will be added to you.
 ESV

-6 Ways to Give it to God and Let Him Handle it BEFORE it Becomes a Difficulty
+6 Ways to Give it to God and Surrender Your Life Him BEFORE Problems Arise

 Giving God Your Marriage